I love the merle coat on dogs and like sharing which breeds can have this type of coat.

 3. Border Collies

 Dachshunds can come in a red or blue merle color pattern.
 Although the merle color is not common for Dachshunds, it is an acceptable color according to breed registries.
 Merle Dachshunds can come as either short or long hair.
-Because the merle gene is dominant over other color genes, breeding a merle parent with a non-merle parent will statically guarantee at least one puppy in a little of four or more will be born with a merle-patterned coat.
+Because the merle gene is dominant over other color genes, breeding a merle parent with a non-merle parent will statically guarantee at least one puppy in a litter of four or more with a merle-patterned coat.